 From 2024/25, profits will be taxed on an actual basis; an individual will be taxed on any profits arising from the 6 April in one year to the 5 April in the next.
 Previously an individual would broadly have been taxed on the profits of the period of account ending in the tax year.
-This may add significant complexity to calculating the income tax payable for a trader who does not have a 31 March or 5 April year end as the profits will need to be apportioned.
-Additional calculations may also need to be done for 2023/24 which is a transitional year.
+This may add significant complexity to calculating the income tax payable for a trader who does not have a 31 March or 5 April year end as the profits will need to be apportioned into the tax year itself.
 We would be happy to assist you with these calculations.